 Strikes and demonstrations

-The "Ancascocha Trek to Machu Picchu" can leave any day of the week, from March through January.
-We do not run this trek in February because rainy season & maintenance.
+"Ancascocha Trek to Machu Picchu" can leave any day of the week, from March through January.
+We don’t operate this itinerary in February because of the rainy season & maintenance of the route.

 2022 Land Cost

 Required Pre-payment: US$ 200.00 per person.